 Windows Azure HDInsight Service (try) is a service that deploys and provisions Apache Hadoop clusters in the Azure cloud, providing a software framework designed to manage, analyze and report on big data.
 It makes the HDFS/MapReduce software framework and related projects such as Pig, Sqoop and Hive available in a simpler, more scalable, and cost-efficient environment.

-Windows Azure HDInsight Service uses Azure Blob Storage as the default file system (or you can store it in the native Hadoop Distributed File System (HDFS) file system that is local to the compute nodes).
+Windows Azure HDInsight Service uses Azure Blob Storage as the default file system (or you can store it in the native Hadoop Distributed File System (HDFS) file system that is local to the compute nodes but would lose the data if you deleted your cluster).
 There is a thin layer over Azure Blob Storage that exposes it as an HDFS file system called Windows Azure Storage-Blob or WASB.

 Microsoft HDInsight Server for Windows was killed shortly after it was released but lives on in two flavors: Hortonworks Data Platform (HDP) (try) and Microsoft’s Parallel Data Warehouse (PDW).
 Both are on-premise solutions.
 With HDP, it includes core Hadoop (meaning the HDFS and MapReduce), plus Pig for MapReduce programming, Hive data query infrastructure, Hortonworks’ recently introduced HCatalog table management service for access to Hadoop data, Scoop for data movement, and the Ambari monitoring and management console.
 All of the above have been reengineered to run on Windows and all are open-source components that are compatible with Apache Hadoop and are being contributed back to the community.
 With PDW, you can add an HDInsight region into the appliance, and this region includes HDP and can be accessed via Polybase.